sopra-fs21-group-24/client/README.md

 <p align="center">
 <img width=60%" src="https://github.com/sopra-fs21-group-24/client/blob/master/public/ScoreScreen.png" />
 </p>
 After Submiting a guess you'll be navigated to the Score Screen.
 Here you can see your current score aswell as the distance between your guess and the solution.
+After 10 seconds the next round starts.

 # Roadmap
 For the following two features help would be very much appreciated.